How Exercise Benefits Your Whole Body

 How Exercise Can Put You in a Better Mood

-Exercise affects chemicals in your brain.
-And these chemicals can affect how you feel.
-Exercise can:
+It affects chemicals in your brain.
+And those can change how you feel.
+When you move, you can:

-- Give you energy so you feel good and can do things you want to do like sports, dance, play an instrument, or read.
-That's stuff you can feel good about.
+- Get more energy so you feel good and can do things you want to do, like sports, dance, playing an instrument, or reading

-- Help calm you down when you have to give a class presentation
+- Stay calmer when you have to give a class presentation

 Pretty cool, huh?